 Jupiter has its Great Red Spot, Pluto has its heart, shown here.
 It’s approximately 1,000 mi (1,600 km) across.
 Comparatively, this is much larger than the size of the hearts of those who voted to demote it to a dwarf planet.

 Shown here are the Krun Macula highlands.
-They come from the southeastern section of Pluto’s icy plains.
+They come from the southeastern section of the dwarf planet’s icy plains.

 Shown here are some of Pluto’s “youthful” mountains.